Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

 - Bake FROZEN scones at 375 for 20 minutes until edges are just turning golden brown.

-- In a small bowl, mix the powder sugar, melted butter, milk, and vanilla with a spatula.
+- In a small bowl, mix the powder sugar, melted butter, milk, and vanilla with a rubber spatula.
 Once it becomes a thinner and able to pipe out of a bag, scoop into a freezer zip lock bag.

 - Snip off a tiny corner of the end, push the icing down into that corner, twist the bag and go back and forth motion, over the scones to add an icing drizzle.